xiaoxianyu-office/mm/Mobs.md

 **Trades:**

 - Allows you to customize villager trades.
 Villagers must have certain professions to be able to trade, and some items may require the villager to be a certain level.
+If you want to use MMOItems in villager trades, use `mmoitems.TYPE.ID`.
 ```
 MerchantTest:
   Type: VILLAGER